kdeleteme/egghat-server/README.md

 Share recipes freely.

-This is a platform to share recipes online where the users are in control of what they share.
+Egghat is a recipe sharing platform where *you* are in control.

 This server will implement activity pub and will be an optional api to [Egg Hat](https://gitlab.com/kdeleteme/egghat)